ax920/Inventrack/README.md

 # Inventrack
-Program that tracks inventory of a racquet sport pro shop Uses MySQL in conjunction with the JDBC drivers to communicate with a Java GUI
+Program that tracks inventory of a racquet sport pro shop.
+Uses MySQL in conjunction with the JDBC drivers to communicate with a Java GUI